oslabs-beta/Ponder/README.md

 The documentation is available <a href="https://ponder.deno.dev/docsfolder/docshome">here</a>. <br>
 See docs for complete list of methods, their functionality, and how to use them.
 LINK to both doc.md AND LINK to splash page docs url

+## Upcoming Features and Developments
+Features currently in development include:
+* Ponder CLI coming soon!

+## Contributing and Issues
+We are always looking to improve! <br>
+To make contributions, create a fork of the dev branch.
+Please be sure to utilize the Deno Typescript linter.
+Ensure that any changes made are reflected in the documentation.
+Make a pull request to the Dev branch when you have finished making your changes, note that once submitted any changes made will be covered under the MIT liscense. <br>
+* Feel free to contact the maintainers with any questions or concerns. <br>
+* If you come across any bugs or issues while using Ponder feel free to report by simply opening a new issue on our Github.

 ## Built with